okraits/j4-make-config/README.md

     j4-make-config -a <file-name> -a <another-file-name> <theme-name>|none

-To append additional configuration and restart i3 after creating the config file, run:
+To append additional configuration and reload i3 after creating the config file, run:

     j4-make-config -r -a <file-name> <theme-name>|none